3DGenomes/TADpole/README.md

 # TADpole

-TADpole, a computational tool designed to identify and analyze the entire hierarchy of topologically associated somains (TADs) in intra-chromosomal interaction matrices.
+TADpole, a computational tool designed to identify and analyze the entire hierarchy of topologically associated domains (TADs) in intra-chromosomal interaction matrices.

 ## 1) Installation